 Welcome to Fish Oil Facts!
 We are a resource for supplement reviews and health guidance.
 Our primary focus is on fish oils, but we also cover many other supplements as well.
 Our main objective is to provide answers to questions like: How do I know if I need a certain supplement?
 Which supplement brand is the most potent or effective?
 Where can I go to find out if this supplement is safe?
 Where can I find information about which supplements are most effective for treating my particular disease?
 We do our best to answer these questions with easily categorized shopping lists and well researched articles.
 To get started, you can check out the health & wellness section for general health advice and information.
-Or take a look at the green supplements page, which contains information and tables about other supplements that aren’t fish oil related.
+Or take a look at the other supplements page, which has information and tables about other supplements that aren’t fish oil related.
 Or you can continue reading to find a guide and shopping table for fish oils.

 A site called fish oil facts wouldn’t be complete without an ultimate buyer’s guide, so of course we’ve done just that.
 This list below will help you decide on the best fish oil brand that will suit your needs.
 Please keep in mind that there are many things to consider when deciding on the best fish oil brand.
 It is not just about the price.
 You want to choose a product that conforms well to your type of situation or lifestyle.
 For example, if your are an weightlifter/active person, you should look for something with high EPA & DHA ratios.
 If you are taking fish oil to treat a particular disease, you should be most concerned about potency and contaminants.
 If you have bad digestion than you need to pay special attention to the type of fish oil you are consuming.
 These factors and many more can influence the buying decision.
 With the above in mind, let’s take a look at the legend below.
 This list contains 6 columns: